Anna Creek Station

 Anna Creek Station is a pastoral lease located on arid land in the Australian state of South Australia, operating as a cattle station.
-At 23,677 km2, it is the world's largest working cattle station (or ranch).
+At 23,876 km2, it is the world's largest working cattle station (or ranch).
 Established after British colonisation of South Australia on the lands of the Arabana people, the lease was first purchased from the colonial government in 1863.
 As of 2025 it is owned by the Williams family.

 History

 The property lies on the traditional lands of the Arabana people.
 A creek after which the property took its name, was given the name "Anna Creek" by Peter Warburton in 1858, after a daughter of pastoralist John Chambers.

 In January 1863, Julius Jeffreys, John Warren, and William Bakewell purchased the lease, and established the homestead at Strangways Springs.
-It was originally used for sheep, but due to losses from dingo attacks, they switched to cattle.
 There was serious drought between 1864 and 1866, when the property was stocked with 7,300 sheep.
 Owing to constant attacks by dingoes, the owners switched to farming cattle instead.

 In 1872, the station relocated to its current location.
 John Hogarth managed the property until 1893, when his younger brother Thomas took over.
 In 1913 George Warren became manager for a year, followed by his younger brother, Francis.
 In 1918 the lease was sold in 1918 to Malcolm Reid and Leslie Taylor.

 In 1935, Kidman Holdings, which had acquired Stuart Creek Station in 1919 and The Peake Station in 1902, bought Anna Creek Station, which became the headquarters of the whole pastoral block.
 The McLean and Nunn families managed the properties together, in a partnership that lasted until 2016.

 In 2012, a Federal Court determination gave the Arabana people native title to over 68,000 km2, including Anna Creek and other pastoral leases, along with Lake Eyre.
 The claim had been lodged on 16 January 1998 by Arabana elder Reg Dodd, and included Elliot Price Conservation Park, Kati Thanda–Lake Eyre National Park, and Wabma Kadarbu Mound Springs Conservation Park, along with the towns of Marree, William Creek, and Oodnadatta.

 The land occupying the extent of the Anna Creek Station pastoral lease was gazetted as a locality by the Government of South Australia on 26 April 2013 with the name "Anna Creek".